 So, is it time to say goodbye to your old MagicBands?

 Not quite yet!
-MagicMobile is still in its initial rollout phase, so for right now it’s probably best to have a “backup,” AKA your MagicBand.
+For right now it’s probably best to have a “backup,” AKA your MagicBand.
 You can still totally give MagicMobile a shot at the same time — Disney is allowing for both MagicBand and MagicMobile to be used interchangeably.

 If you don’t have a MagicBand, you can still buy one for a lower price ahead of your vacation.
 You can scroll through the colors and patterns that Disney is offering at their resort guest rate before you leave home from My Disney Experience, and they’ll mail them to your house!

-Whether you choose to continue using MagicBands or you switch over to MagicMobile, know that you can always have the other option available to you to use on your next Disney World vacation.
+Whether you choose to continue using MagicBands or you switch over to MagicMobile or MagicBand+, know that you can always have the other option available to you to use on your next Disney World vacation.
 We’ll keep you updated on all the latest developments with MagicMobile, so be sure to follow along!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!